-The season schedule will not be published until late-March.
+The season schedule will not be published until early to mid-March.
 When posted, it will appear on the league website at the top of the Flag Football page.

 We will not post standings or records due to the league's mission of promoting a love of the game rather than a love of winning.